tustin2121/James_Somerton_Transcripts/_videos/UiDcQnavKPI.md

 a strong merchandise tie-in because video games occupy so much of the childrens’ market now.

-Pokémon endured because there was a monopoly.
+*Pokémon* endured because there was a monopoly.
 It’s almost not fair for any franchise to assess

-its success if Pokémon is seen as the standard.
-We’re not here to talk about Pokémon — an anime
+its success if *Pokémon* is seen as the standard.
+We’re not here to talk about *Pokémon* — an anime

 with actually visible queer representation.
-We’re here to talk about how Pokémon’s industry
+We’re here to talk about how *Pokémon*’s industry

 dominance has made it difficult for new media to focus their branding strategy around